 Also known as a carriage, the garage door trolley is the rail between the motor and the garage door.
-It connects the door to the mechanism of the opener usually through a bar or chain that stretches across the ceiling of your garage.
-The operating arm, connected to the trolley, provides the push or pull to raise or lower your garage door.
+This critical garage door part connects the door to the mechanism of the opener usually through a bar or chain that stretches across the ceiling of your garage.
+The operating arm, connected to the garage door trolley, provides the push or pull to raise or lower your garage door.
 Usually, its installed at the same time as the opener but may wear out before the opener, in which case it will need replacing.

 Disconnecting the Door & Carriage